karmaniverous/metastructure/README.md

 BUT...

-- You can make changes to your DRY templates regenerate your WET code at will.
+- You can make changes to your DRY templates & regenerate your WET code at will.

 - You can drive multiple workspaces from single, coherent YAML config file.

 - You can use the same config to drive the generation of related assets like GitHub Actions workflows, Dockerfiles, etc.

-Do you need to create unique resources that are intrinsically DRY?
-No problem: just write boring old Terraform code, which can live right alongside the Metastructure output and still leverage much of its configuration.
+**_Do you need to create unique resources that are intrinsically DRY?_** No problem, and no template required: just write boring old Terraform code, which can live right alongside the Metastructure output and still leverage much of its configuration.

-Do you need to deploy to multiple accounts and manage authentication profiles in an SSO environment?
-No problem: when you run `terraform apply` THROUGH Metastructure, it will generate appropriate providers, get you authenticated, and deploy resources to EVERY account with a SINGLE command.
+**_Do you need to deploy to multiple accounts and manage authentication profiles in an SSO environment?_** No problem: when you run `terraform apply` THROUGH Metastructure, it will generate appropriate providers, get you authenticated, and deploy resources to EVERY account with a SINGLE command.

 Despite its power, Metastructure is a very simple tool.
-It doesn't try to replace or encapsulate Terraform, and it doesn't impose any particular structure on your project beyond the minimum required to support things like SSO.
+It doesn't try to replace or encapsulate Terraform, and it doesn't impose any particular structure on your project beyond the relationships already intrinsic to things like accounts, OUs, and SSO permission sets.

 Instead, Metastructure provides: